 Changing my career trajectory from attorney to writer, photographer, and founder of Course Charted has been a series of small steps, not always in one direction but ultimately leading in the right direction.

-I had no idea what I was doing when it came to photography, but I was a keen researcher and absorber of information (thanks law school).
+I had no idea what it meant to be a “good photographer.”
+But good at absorbing information (thanks law school).
 So I googled and YouTube’d the technical aspects of photography — composition, light, and processing.

-I loved learning this art form.
-But if I was going to get better, I needed to find a community to inspire and critique my work.
+I started applying everything I learned, but if I was going to get better, I needed to find a community to inspire and critique my work.
 Enter Instagram.

 I hear creatives complaining about Instagram, but I am forever grateful for its positive impact on my photography.

 Scrolling through my feed, you can see the evolution (or at least I hope you can).
-That’s largely thanks to the comments and feedback from the travel community and other creatives on Instagram!
+That’s largely thanks to the feedback from the Instagram travel community and other creatives!

 This might sound weird, but Instagram also improved my writing.
 (And I’m not just talking about my emoji skills!)

-I started sharing interesting facts and stories about my travels.
-I found that I loved sharing practical, useful travel information, especially travel hacks for making travel more accessible and affordable.
+I started sharing interesting facts and stories behind my travels.
+I discovered that I loved sharing travel hacks for making travel more accessible and affordable.